FilKarnicki/flink-statefun/docs/content/docs/modules/http-endpoint.md

 * `connect`: The default connect timeout for new connections.
 The connect timeout is applied when connecting a TCP socket to the target host.
 Default value is 10 seconds.
 * `read`: The default read timeout for new connections.
 The read timeout is applied to both the TCP socket and for individual read IO operations.
 Default value is 10 seconds.
 * `write`: The default write timeout for new connections.
 The write timeout is applied for individual write IO operations.
 Default value is 10 seconds.
-* `trust_cacerts`: Trusted public certificate authority certificates in a pem format.
-If none are provided, but the function uses https, the default jre truststore will be used.
-If you need to provide more than one CA cert, concat them with a newline in between.
-This can be taken from a classpath (e.g. classpath:file.pem) or a path.
-* `client_certs`: Client public certificate(s) used for mutual tls authentication.
-This can be taken from a classpath (e.g. classpath:file.crt) or a path
-* `client_key`: Client private key used for mutual tls authentication.
-This can be taken from a classpath (e.g. classpath:file.key) or a path
-* `client_key_password`: The password for the client key (if required)

 Alternatively, a transport client based on asynchronous non-blocking IO is supported: